The High Resolution Plant Phenomics Centre

 Recent advances in robotics, imaging and computing are used in applying these technologies and scaling them for analysing single plants to an entire ecosystem.

-The funding for current and future phenotyping development within the HRPPC is through the Australian Federal Government’s National Collaborative Research Infrastructure Strategy (2009–11) and Education Investment Fund (2011–13).
+The funding for current and future phenotyping development within the HRPPC is through the Australian Federal Government’s National Collaborative Research Infrastructure Strategy (2009–11 and 2013-14) and Education Investment Fund (2011–13).

 What is Phenomics